notpoiu/RBXL-HTML-Parser/README.md

 ```lua
 local elements = root(selectorstring)
 ```
-This wil return a list of elements, all of which are of the same type as the root element, and thus support selecting as well, if ever needed:
+This will return a list of elements, all of which are of the same type as the root element, and thus support selecting as well, if ever needed:
 ```lua
 for _, element in ipairs(elements) do
 	print(element.name)